Na\"ive PAINE: Lightweight Text-to-Image Generation Improvement with Prompt Evaluation: Conclusions

 We propose \np, a simple and lightweight method for initial noise optimization on Text-to-Image (T2I) Diffusion Models (DM).
 Specifically, \np\ achieves superior generative quality whilst also providing feedback on DM generative ability for a user-provided prompt.
 Specifically, our method leverages advances in estimating human preferences from prompt-image pairs to directly estimate a human preference score using prompt encodings and stochastically-sampled initial noises. \np\ achieves superior qualitative and quantitative results compared to existing fine-tuning-free approaches whilst incurring a smaller hardware latency if integrated into an existing DM pipeline.
-Future directions of this line of research include: \begin{enumerate} \item Extending \np\ to other generative models like in Text-to-Video (T2V) DMs or Autoregressive image models. \item Integration of DM components with sparse, open-source data, such as low-rank adapters. \item Incorporating other user-provided setting such as the choice of sampler, scheduler, etc., into the predictor. \end{enumerate}